Sjors/nthkey-ios/README.md

 src/bitcoin-cli -testnet "`base64 --input tx-part.psbt`"
 ```

+## Bitcoin Core combine and broadcast

+TODO

 ### GUI future

 There is work in progress to allow creating, saving and load PSBTs from the GUI:

-* https://github.com/bitcoin/bitcoin/pull/16944 (descriptor wallet PR needs to be rebased to include this)
 * https://github.com/bitcoin/bitcoin/pull/17509
 * https://github.com/bitcoin/bitcoin/issues/17619

 Once that's in place, the GUI workflow will be to create a transaction as usual, but to click "Save PSBT" instead of "Send", save it on the SD card, sign with ColdCard and load it again with Bitcoin Core.
 Similarly and in parallel, once the app supports it, you would sign it there and load / copy the result back into Bitcoin Core.
 Once all signatures are found, it would combine them and broadcast the transaction.

 ## Known issues